-No matter how you set up the cage, it’s important to pay attention to the type of guinea pig bedding you use.
+No matter how you set up the cage, it’s important to pay attention to the type of bedding you use for your guinea pig.

 For starters, most owners lay down a pad of newspapers or paper towelling before they ever add anything else.

 But keep in mind that no matter how much or little you spend on your guinea pig bedding, you’ve got to change it regularly and often.
 That will keep it free of urine, and you’ll also avoid unpleasant odours emanating from the cage.

 Once you get past the newspaper layer, you’ve got to learn that there are several WRONG types of bedding.

 They include corn cobs, cedar or pine shavings, and straw.

 The corn cobs will get moldy, and the guinea pigs can swallow small pieces of them that are too tough to be digested.
 And the texture of the cobs can be hard on your new buddy’s little feet!